Frequently Asked Questions

 What does the Trading across Borders indicator measure?

 Doing Business records the time and cost associated with the logistical process of exporting and importing goods.
-Doing Business measures the cumulative time and cost (excluding tariffs) associated with three sets of procedures—documentary compliance, border compliance and domestic transport—within the overall process of exporting or importing a shipment of goods.
+Doing Business measures the time and cost (excluding tariffs) associated with three sets of procedures—documentary compliance, border compliance and domestic transport—within the overall process of exporting or importing a shipment of goods.

 How is the Trading across Borders ranking calculated?